The Projects and Construction Review: Uzbekistan

 Creditors may accept a pledge by means of a general security agreement or by concluding a general pledge agreement for movable and immovable assets and property rights.
 The pledge agreement should specify the objects of security and their value, as well as the nature and terms of the obligation underlying the security.
 Negotiation of pledge agreements should take into account various perfection requirements for different types of assets.
 Creditors are free to register pledged rights with the Pledge Registry of the Republic of Uzbekistan.
 While retaining a voluntary character, creditors who have registered pledged rights can exercise priority to claim and enforce the pledges over those creditors who did not register with the Pledge Registry.

 It is typical for lenders in large PPP transactions to obtain security over the project assets, as may be required for ensuring the bankability of the project.
 Notably, absence of an ownership right for land plots impedes the private partners and lenders from establishing security over the land plots.
 This situation may change in the near future due to the planned privatisation of non-agricultural land within the framework of the Law on Privatization of Non-Agricultural Land Plots adopted on 13 August 2019, and effective on 1 March 2020.
-In the meantime, one practical solution used in the projects financed by IFIs is to execute a land lease agreement with the municipal government and pledge the right to use the land plot granted thereunder.
+In the meantime, one practical solution used in projects financed by IFIs is to execute a land lease agreement with the municipal government and pledge the right to use the land plot granted thereunder.

 Uzbek law also allows for security to be taken over cash deposited in bank accounts and over equity shares in companies incorporated in Uzbekistan.
-However, a number of commonly used security arrangements (such as security trustee for instance) have not yet been introduced in the country, pending the regulatory amendments that will pave the way for these arrangements.
+However, a number of commonly used security arrangements (such as a security trustee, for instance) have not yet been introduced in the country, pending the regulatory amendments that will pave the way for these arrangements.

 Bonds and insurance